assert

 x |

-To avoid conflicts with the standard assert API in some scenarios, assert(expr, __gm__ const char *fmt, Args&&...
+To avoid conflicts with the standard assert API in some scenarios, the assert(expr, __gm__ const char *fmt, Args&&...
 The args) API will be deprecated and removed in later versions.
-Do not use this API.
-You can use the corresponding API of ascendc_assert as the replacement.
+Do not use that API.
+You can use the corresponding ascendc_assert API instead.

-Implements the assert function in CPU/NPU domain for operators developed based on operator projects.
+Implements the assert function in both the CPU domain and NPU domain for operators developed based on operator projects.
 During operator execution, if the internal assert condition is not true, the assert condition is output and the input information is formatted and printed on the screen.

 1 2 3 |